detth/simple-reverse-shell/README.md

 ```bash
   py shell_client.py
 ```
+When client is running, you will be auto connected to server.

-If client is connected, you can execute some commands in terminal, like ifconfig, ipconfig, notepad.exe etc.
+If client is connected, you can execute some commands in terminal, like as: ifconfig, ipconfig, notepad.exe etc.

 ## License